A Look into: HTML5 Placeholder Attribute

 In the example above, we select every input

-that has the placeholder
+with the placeholder

-attribute and change the border to green.
+attribute and change its border color to green.

 Browser Compatibility